Mmat97/TopCityEntertainment/README.md

 # MajorCityEntertainment
-MajorCitySports is a web-scraping application devoted for Topos.ai for obtaining datasets on different entertainment to see what makes a major city unique
+MajorCitySports is a web-scraping application devoted for Topos.ai for examining the differences between major cities through entertainment

 ## Description
-MajorCityEntertainment makes use of more than one wikipedia page to go past basic city information and go more specifically into entertainment
+MajorCityEntertainment makes use of more than one web page to go past basic city information and go more specifically into entertainment culture to see what makes a city unique

-## Ver 1.0: Sport Stadiums
+## Ver 1.0: Cities, Sport Stadiums Built

-Is there a similar trend for major cities in the number of stadiums for each sport that they have?
-The application currently obtains the names of the most populous cities and the number of stadiums opened for sports such as Football, Soccer and Baseball corresponding to those cities to examine if this is true or not.
+Is there a major difference for top cities in the number of stadiums for each sport that they have?
+The application currently obtains the names of the most populous cities and the number of stadiums opened for sports such as Football, Soccer and Baseball corresponding to those cities to examine if there is a similar trend or not.

-## Ver 2.0(Under Construction): Comic - Cons
+## Ver 2.0: Adding Comic - Cons
-Going beyond stadiums, ver 2.0 will check if there is a connection between stadiums and the number of ACTIVE comic-cons along with if the number of comic-cons vary between major cities.
+Going beyond stadiums, ver 2.0 will check if there is a relationship between stadiums and the number of ACTIVE comic-cons along with if the number of comic-cons is unique for each city.

+## Ver 3.0(Current Version): Adding number of times Dave Chapelle had an event
+Does the number of times a celebrity visits a city emphasize difference between cities?
+Ver 3.0, adds a more specific data set by viewing the number of times a celebrity such as Dave Chapelle has visited each of these cities.

 ## Advantages